silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Full blown automated ArchLinux + KDE installation + dependencies and optional packages ###
 # After booting into arch.iso launch
  * archinstall
-# The script installation is pretty straightforward,use ext4 for main partition volume,add your main user to the sudoers file when asked,use systemd for boot(grub does not work with proprietary drivers when using this script)  for the sound driver select pipewire instead of pulseaudio and some optional packages firefox,libreoffice-fresh,chromium,vlc,git
+# This script installation is pretty straightforward,use ext4 for main partition volume,add your main user to the sudoers file when asked,use systemd for boot(grub does not work with proprietary drivers when using this script) for the sound driver select pipewire instead of pulseaudio and some optional packages firefox,libreoffice-fresh,chromium,vlc,git
 # Configure the 32bit support in pacman.conf file
 * sudo nano /etc/pacman.conf
 # Uncomment these lines: